CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_weather.md

 ![](./assets/02_simulator_allow_location_service.png)

-We will mak euse of 2 packages from Expo.
-One that deals with the [Location Service](https://docs.expo.io/versions/latest/sdk/location/), and another that allows us to tap into the [Persmissions](https://docs.expo.io/versions/latest/sdk/permissions/) flow.
+We will make use of two different packages provided for us by Expo.
+One that deals with the [Location Service](https://docs.expo.io/versions/latest/sdk/location/), and another one that allows us to tap into the [Persmissions](https://docs.expo.io/versions/latest/sdk/permissions/) flow.

 We add these packages to our app: